Nathassia

 Nathassia (pronounced Na-ta-see-ah) is a Dutch electronic music artist, DJ, singer and songwriter from Gouda, South Holland, currently residing in London, UK.
 Nathassia made music history by being the first electronic music artist to perform at the Luxor Temple in Egypt at the Nefertiti International Fashion Festival in April 2016, organised by Mona al Mansouri.
 Nathassia is known and praised for being an ambassador for multiculturalism and has according to leading electronic dance music magazine We Rave You perfectly emulated the ideology of Multiculturalism via her own music.
-Since lockdown in 2020 Nathassia has hosted Goddess Is A DJ, a weekly radio show which is broadcast to millions listeners in more than 31 countries including Digitally Imported Radio.
+Since lockdown in 2020 Nathassia has hosted Goddess Is A DJ, a weekly radio show which is broadcast to 10 million listeners on 140 stations in more than 40 countries including Digitally Imported Radio.
 DJmag said about her radio and live shows: "Nathassia takes the listener on a musical journey with many emotional twists and epic moments in order to discover a range of multicultural sounds and genres of electronic dance music".
 Her singles "Change The World, "In My Head", "Rainmaker" and "Lair" were playlisted on Club MTV and MTV Dance International highest chart position at number 9 in Club MTV's Big 20.
-Her latest single "Guardian Angel" charted at number 3 in the UK Dance chart.
+Her single "Guardian Angel" charted at number 3 in the UK Dance chart and her following singles "My House", "Tall" and "Disco Kid" all charted at number 2.
+Nathassia was included in the DJane Mag Top 100 in 2025, an annual international ranking recognising female DJs worldwide.
+In 2026, Nathassia entered The EE Official Big Top 40 From Global for the first time with her single "Perfect Harmony".
+The song debuted as the highest new entry of the week at number 17 and peaked at that position, before placing at number 22 in its second week on the chart.